Last Updated January 10, 2022, 2:10 p.m.

-Commonwealth School looks forward to beginning the 2021–2022 academic year fully in person, with a comprehensive yet nimble reopening plan informed by state and federal recommendations, as well as the expertise of infectious disease risk mitigation consultants.
+Commonwealth School is conducting the 2021–2022 academic year fully in person, with a comprehensive yet nimble plan informed by state and federal recommendations, as well as the expertise of infectious disease risk mitigation consultants.

-This return will allow for the structure and routines, the warm community and connection, that make learning at Commonwealth so invigorating.
-And we are confident that we can do so safely and joyfully.
-We are also heartened by the fact that at least 95% of the school community is fully vaccinated and that our state’s vaccination rate is one of the highest in the country.
-But, as we have since the onset of the pandemic, we continue to closely monitor public health conditions, including the Delta variant, and we are prepared to adapt quickly to this evolving situation.
+Our return to in-person learning has allowed for the structure and routines, the warm community and connection, that make learning at Commonwealth so invigorating.
+We are also heartened by the fact that 96% of the school community is fully vaccinated and that our state’s vaccination rate is one of the highest in the country.
+But, as we have since the onset of the pandemic, we continue to closely monitor public health conditions, including variants, and we are prepared to adapt quickly to this evolving situation.

 As always, students and families are welcome to reach out to Head of School Jennifer Borman ’81 or Assistant Head of School Rebecca Jackman with concerns as they arise.
 Please contact us with any general questions about this page.

-If a Commonwealth student or member of their household tests positive for COVID-19, they must contact Office Manager Stephanie Poynter, our COVID-19 point person, immediately: email@example.com or 617-266-7525.
+If a Commonwealth student or member of their household tests positive for COVID-19, they must contact Office Manager Stephanie Poynter, our medical point of contact, immediately: email@example.com or 617-266-7525.